ryrob30/mobile-services.en/help/ios/overview.md

 Adobe Mobile services provides a new UI that brings together mobile marketing capabilities for mobile applications from across the Adobe Experience Cloud.
 Initially, the Mobile service provides seamless integration of app analytics and targeting capabilities from the Adobe Analytics, Adobe Audience Manager, and Adobe Target solutions, and Experience Cloud ID service.

 To learn more about the Mobile Services UI and read the user documentation, see [Adobe Mobile Services](/help/using/home.md).

+## Using Bloodhound

+>[!IMPORTANT]
+>
+>As of **April 30, 2017**, Adobe Bloodhound has been sunset.
+Starting on May 1, 2017, no additional enhancements and no additional Engineering or Adobe Expert Care support will be provided.